-Metro.
 In the latter part of 2008 the economic recession began to impact sales tax receipts, Metro's largest source of revenue.
-As a result, during the 2008/2009 mid-biennial budget process the County took a series of actions to address the decline in revenues.
-The actions included cutting the capital program by more than \$65 million, freezing hiring and reducing 19 full-time and 7-seven more than 25 regular and term-limited positions, raising regular transit and paratransit fares, and reorganizing some activities.
-This followed an earlier staff reduction in 2007 of 297 full--time and term-limited positions.
+As a result, during the 2008-2009 mid-biennial budget process the County took a series of actions to address the decline in revenues.
+The actions included cutting the capital program by more than \$65 million, freezing hiring and eliminating 19 full-time and seven term-limited positions, raising regular transit and paratransit fares, and reorganizing some activities.
+This followed an earlier staff reduction in 2007 of 27 full-time and term-limited positions.

-In the current 2010/2011 biennial budget period, the County has developed a nine-point plan to cut costs, increase revenues and avoid major service reductions.
-Some of the key elements of the 2010/2011 operating budget included:
+In the current 2010-2011 biennial budget period, the County has developed a nine-point plan to cut costs, increase revenues and avoid major service reductions.
+Some of the key elements of the 2010-2011 operating budget included:

-- increasing fares,
+- increasing fares

-- eliminating 70 staff positions,
+- eliminating 70 staff positions

-- cutting bus service by 75,000 hours,
+- cutting bus service by 75,000 hours

-- deferring bus service expansion (including suspension of Transit Now service improvements, except for Rapid Ride and approved partnership agreements),
+- deferring bus service expansion (including suspension of Transit Now service improvements, except for Rapid Ride and approved partnership agreements)

-- reducing operating reserves for four years,
+- · reducing operating reserves for four years,

-- using fleet replacement reserves, and
+- · using fleet replacement reserves

-- implementing 125,000 hours of schedule efficiencies identified by the County Auditor in a 2009 performance audit, of which Metro estimates will result in 125,000 hours in savings.
+- implementing schedule efficiencies identified by the County Auditor in a 2009 performance audit, which Metro estimates will result in 125,000 hours in savings.

 Figure 4 (below) provides a graphic representation of the drop in projected sales tax revenues.
-The "Original Sales Tax Revenue Projection" reflects the projection prepared for the 2008/2009 biennial budget.
-In the autumn of 2009, a new sales tax revenue forecast was developed and adopted as part of the 2010/2011 budget.
+The "Original Sales Tax Revenue Projection" reflects the projection prepared for the 2008-2009 biennial budget.
+In the autumn of 2009, a new sales tax revenue forecast was developed and adopted as part of the 2010-2011 budget.
 However, sales tax revenues have continued to drop.
-In August 2010, the King County Office of Economic and Financial Analysis (OEFA) developed a new sales tax projection that was lower than the one adopted in the 2010/2011 budget.
+In August 2010, the King

+County Office of Economic and Financial Analysis (OEFA) developed a new sales tax projection that was lower than the one adopted in the 2010-2011 budget.

--Based on the reductions in projected sales tax revenue, Metro anticipates a shortfall of \$1.176 billion in projected revenue between 2009 and 2015.
-At the time the 2010/2011 budget was adopted, the County projected that if no additional actions were taken, 400,000 hours of existing service would need to be cut by 2013, and another 200,000 hours by 2015.
+Based on the reductions in projected sales tax revenue, Metro anticipates a shortfall of \$1.176 billion in projected revenue between 2009 and 2015.
+At the time the 2010-2011 budget was adopted, the County projected that if no additional actions were taken,

+400,000 hours of existing service would need to be cut by 2013, and another 200,000 hours by 2015.
 Even if tax revenues were able to recover to the early 2008 level next year, there would still be a sizable and continuing gap between revenue collected and the revenue projected.
-See Figure 4 below.